lili-01/salary_portfolio_project/README.md

 5. **Years of Experience**: The total number of years of experience the employee has.
 6. **Salary**: The annual salary of the employee.

+### Project Outline
+1. Data cleaning and Prepartion.
+(Using Google Sheets and MySQL)
+ - Import data into MySQL.
+ - Perform basic data cleaning: handle missing values, correct any data type inconsistencies.
+ - Export and further analyze the data in Google Sheets for basic exploratory analysis.
+2.
+3.